McShelby/hugo-theme-relearn/exampleSite/content/cont/icons.en.md

 Font Awesome provides many ways to modify the icon

-* Change colour (by default the icon will inherit the parent colour)
+* Change color (by default the icon will inherit the parent color)
 * Increase or decrease size
 * Rotate
 * Combine with other icons